eternalshash/Research.IIT/README.md

-# Intestinal Function Prediction Using Machine Learning
+# Leveraging AI Models to Predict Gene Expression from Gut Microbiome Profiles in Colorectal Cancer

 ## Project Overview

-This project aims to develop a machine learning (ML) model to predict intestinal function based on gut bacteria, with a particular focus on patients with Inflammatory Bowel Diseases (IBD) such as Crohn’s disease and ulcerative colitis.
-These conditions significantly affect drug absorption and metabolism, and our model seeks to elucidate the role of the microbiome in these processes to optimize and personalize treatment strategies.
+This project aims to develop a machine learning (ML) model to predict intestinal function based on gut bacteria, with a particular focus on patients with Colorectal Cancer.
+Our approach aims to enhance the predictive accuracy of CRC-related gene activity, ultimately contributing to early diagnosis and targeted treatment strategies.

 ## Applicant Information
 - **Name:** Shashwat Choudhry